Still have your 2022 nanny taxes to knock off your to-do list?

 7. Sign up for your employer’s Dependent Care FSA

-Besides getting caught up on 2020 taxes, now is time to prepare for next year.
-It’s open enrollment time so be sure you take advantage of your employer’s Dependent Care Flexible Spending Account (FSA) if they offer one.
+Besides getting caught up on 2022 taxes, you may want to take advantage of your employer’s Dependent Care Flexible Spending Account (FSA) if they offer one.
 You can set aside pre-tax money from your paycheck to help pay the costs of childcare like your nanny’s wages.
 Learn more about how to use a Dependent Care FSA when paying a nanny.

 8. Feel good about doing the right thing

-Nanny taxes can be a big hassle especially if you are playing catch up at the end of the year.
-It can be a lot of work during a time that is already crazy and when free time should be spent enjoying the holiday season with your family.
+Nanny taxes can be a big hassle especially if you are playing catch-up.
 But by paying your fair share of taxes you will have fewer worries, reduce stress, and take on less risk.
 Not to mention you will have a happier employee enjoying the benefits of being paid legally.

-If the thought of tackling a year’s worth of nanny taxes seems intimidating, do not worry.
+If the thought of tackling nanny taxes seems intimidating, do not worry.
 GTM Payroll Services can help.
-Our team of household employment tax experts can take care of it for you at a low rate.
-Call (800) 929-9213 for a complimentary, no-obligation consultation on your nanny taxes or to get started.
+Our team of household employment tax experts help set you up for success in 2023.
+Call (800) 929-9213 for a complimentary, no-obligation consultation, or schedule time with us at your convenience.
+We’ll answer your questions, discuss your obligations as a household employer, and show you how GTM Payroll can make nanny taxes easy.

 Download The Complete Guide to Household Payroll